Tag Archive for: ghosting

 Cassidy also details why your hobbies (or finding new hobbies) are the key to meeting someone IRL.

-So you get to the singles event, you’ve got your drink… now what?
+So you get to the singles event, you’ve got your drink

 Damona asks for Cassidy’s ideas on good openers for starting a conversation.
 She states that a compliment can always go a long way.
 Or if someone is wearing a unique piece of jewelry or a graphic tee (what Damona would call “conversation piece clothing”), point it out!